 Locked Keys

 Use the extra key you hid.
 If you lose, you can get your insurance to pay for a locksmith.
-Never help someone you don’t know without first checking their qualifications.
+Never help someone you do not know without first checking their qualifications.

 Weather and Terrain